 As you can imagine, I was so tired after all that driving.

-That’s why I got up late and arrive a bit late to the free walking tour we wanted to take.
+That’s why I got up late and arrived a bit late for the free walking tour we wanted to take.
 I started asking people around and found a free walking tour.
-It took me a while to realize it wasn’t the free walking tour of the old city, but a WW2 free walking tour.
+It took me a while to realize it wasn’t the free walking tour of the old city but a WW2 free walking tour.
 Impressing, nevertheless.

-After the tour, we said Goodbye to Krakow, because it deserves more than a few hours and decided to go there again, for a proper visit.
+After the tour, we said Goodbye to Krakow because it deserved more than a few hours and decided to go there again for a proper visit.